EtchedPixels/FUZIX/Kernel/platform/platform-challengeriii/README.md

 in the buffer cache for the chunk we will write and doing them too providing not in swap mode ?

-Rework ldir loops to be a bit faster

-Optimized fork()

 Init and test for ACIA devices on other ports, set them to a safe dummy if absent (2 bytes RAM as a "not busy" ACIA)